“I spend 50% of my time on building culture,” says ROHEI’s Chief Executive Rachel Ong.

 Josh Bersin, in the article Culture: why it’s the hot topic today, says “People now believe that culture has a direct impact on financial performance.
 I just talked with two industry analysts who read Glassdoor comments before they publish analyst reports.
 Both told me they use this data to understand employee sentiment and read comments about the CEO as part of their core research.
 It also helps them compare competitors.”

 The book Creativity Inc. tells the story of Pixar’s long and arduous journey through flops and creative disasters, toward blockbuster successes.
-President of Pixar Animation and Disney Animation Ed Catmull—the book’s author—shares in the introduction, “My desire to protect Pixar from the forces that ruin so many businesses gave me renewed focus.
+President of Pixar Animation and Disney Animation Ed Catmull—the book’s author—shares, “My desire to protect Pixar from the forces that ruin so many businesses gave me renewed focus.
 I began to see my role as a leader more clearly.
 I would devote myself to learning how to build not just a successful company but a sustainable creative culture.”

 Culture is key to long-term survival and growth—in every industry.
 From tech to finance, to creative.
 Every CEO recognises the need for a great company culture, to survive and thrive.